Social Studies

 • CP Medieval History

-One of the great misnomers in history is the “Dark Ages.”
+This course is offered every other year (Offered in 2026-2027) One of the great misnomers in history is the "Dark Ages."
 In fact, the period from the fall of Rome to the emergence of the Renaissance was full of cultural, political, military, and philosophical activity.
 Students in this class come to understand the many ways that Medieval European society shaped the world we live in today.
-How was the Black Death good for society?
-How did Crusaders re-discover technology lost to Western Europe?
+How did religious groups interact?
 Did the Magna Carta influence modern democracies, or just consolidate power for a few nobles?
+How did literature and science advance?
+How was modern Europe forged out of this period?
 Students explore these questions and others as they learn about the influence of religion on the structure of society, as well as the castles, nobility and warfare that characterized the politics of this time period.
-Students conduct quality research and produce papers and projects to demonstrate their learning.
+Students conduct quality research and produce papers and projects via cross-disciplinary work to demonstrate their learning.

 • CP Military History